silnrsi/libreoffice-linguistic-tools/README.md

 # Technical Notes

-The .oxt file is a zipped file.
-Feel free to unzip it to see how it works.
+The .oxt file is a zipped file that includes source code.
 This extension relies on using a pythonpath folder to allow layered design.